Explore

 Once a table is selected, configure which columns to join on and the unique key columns for each table.
 Hex will make a best guess at what the joining and unique columns should be, but will display a warning if no columns can be detected or if there appear to be any errors with your selected columns.
 After Join table is clicked, Hex will perform a left join from the base table to the joining table.

 Hex will detect duplicate rows that may arise as a result of the join.
-Using the unique keys specified, Hex can accurately calculate aggregations on both the base and joining tables of many-to-one joins.
-If the relationship is not many-to-one, there will be inaccurate aggregations on a joined table.
+Using the unique keys specified, Hex can accurately calculate aggregations on the base and joining tables of one-to-one, many-to-one, one-to-many, and many-to-many joins.

-If there is a mistake in the join logic or something other than a many-to-one join is detected, Hex will flag a warning.
+If there is a mistake in the join logic, Hex will flag a warning in the join config.
 If you’d like to proceed with the join, acknowledging that the join may produce inaccurate results, click the down arrow from the greyed out Join table to force join.

 Calculations